Kevin-Ngo/surfevolvergui/README.developer.md

 ## The *GUI for Surface Evolver* Files
 To run/edit the *GUI for the Surface Evolver* there are many files used.
-1. **main.py**: The *GUI for the Surface Evolver* is written in python.
+1. **main.py**: The *GUI for the Surface Evolver* is backended with Python.
 This main.py uses modules/libraries that are needed for Rappture and are already imported.
+To make computational changes in the tool, edit this file and also the reportAndSImulateCommands.txt file.

 **Note: When running the *GUI for the Surface Evolver* in a local workspace, edit the path for "pathToData" and "pathToOutputDirectory".
 The "pathToData" is a string containing the address of the directory where data to run the program correctly is stored, such as what commands to append to the \*.fe file and also the images of grains to output.
 The "pathToOutputDirectory" is a string containing the address of the directory where the collected data from the *Surface Evolver* is outputted.**

 <img src="/docs/changePaths.png"/>

-**Here is the general flow of the program:
+**Here is the general flow of the script:
 Invoke the Rappture Interface &rarr; Assign in-line variables to the user-parameters &rarr; Generate an \*.fe file &rarr; Append commands to the newly generated \*.fe file &rarr; Append a command to capture the image before simulating &rarr; Append "gogo -N" based on parameters &rarr; Run simulation &rarr; Capture image after &rarr; Extract information from the text files that were created by *Surface Evolver* &rarr; Output the information to Rappture**

 2. **tool.xml**: This is the main file used with Rappture.
 Typically you do not have to edit this file.
 When you make a change to the tool using "rappture -builder", simply save the changes and check the box to update the "tool.xml".